 The Original Town Hall was built in 1884 in the center of town.
 It was the site of public meetings, dances, entertainments, school functions, basketball games, and for a time it was a movie theater.
 The lower level at one time housed the fire engine and a classroom when schools were crowded.
 The building was torn down in 1970.
-In 2017 a new town hall will be dedicated.
+A new town hall and fire station were dedicated in 2017.

 A Water System for the village was installed in 1896.
 The original standpipe lasted until 1988, when it was replaced by the larger 800,000 gallon tank at the other end of town.
 The old pictures, dating about 1900 show the two hose houses, one at each end of the town.
 These towers were essential for drying the hoses used by the fire department at that time.
 Today, modern firefighting equipment along with volunteer firefighters and EMTs operate out of a new station.

 Winterport Postal Service - Before the day of Rural Free Delivery, there was a post office in the village, as well as offices in North Winterport, White's Corner, Ellingwood's Corner, and West Winterport.
 Eventually the post offices were consolidated and located in a brick house on Main Street, the former home of Archibald Jones.
 This building also served as a U.S. Custom House.
 Our current post office on Main Street was built in 1975.

 The Winterport Marine and Boatyard, at the foot of Commercial Street, has been established to store and service boats, thus providing another link with the town's nautical past.
 They also provide dock space for the vessels of residents and visitors alike.

 (Thanks to Teddy Weston, Winterport’s Archivist and Historian in Residence)